Residential DBT Programs

 As a parent, we understand how challenging it can be to see your teenager struggle emotionally.
 That's why our DBT treatment program at Discovery Ranch South is dedicated to providing comprehensive and compassionate care for your child.
 With our individual therapy, therapist consultation team, and group therapy, alongside the essential DBT skills we teach, we empower teens to thrive even in the most challenging situations.

 Our mission is to support your teenager in their journey towards healing and growth, providing them with the tools they need to navigate life's challenges with resilience and confidence.
 We are committed to partnering with you as parents, working together to create a brighter future for your teenager.
 You can trust that your child will receive the highest level of care and support at Discovery Ranch South.
-Contact us today to learn more about how our DBT Residential Programs can help your teenager on their path to wellness.
+Contact us today to learn more about how our comprehensive DBT Residential Treatment Center can help your teenager on their path to wellness.

 Additional Resources